phronmophobic/blog/markdown/what-is-a-user-interface.md

 ### Events

 It's hard to find examples that are easy to explain.
 The problems caused by having a baked in OO event model are usually pretty easy to workaround in small applications.
-It's when working on more complex application where the weight of incidental complexity starts to crush you.
+It's when working on a more complex application where the weight of incidental complexity starts to crush you.

 #### What happens?